Do You Know the New Exposure Limit?

 NEW OSHA Silica Dust Standard effective date was September 23, 2017.

 Air Purification, Incorporated offers effective and reliable air purification systems to meet safety needs such as silica dust collection, as well as silica dust replacement filters and other necessities.

 What is Silica Dust?

-Silica dust is most often produced by working on materials that are made of substances such as tiles, rock, concrete, bricks, and other types of stone.
-When these are ground down or sanded, flakes of silica dust are thrown into the air, and can often be fine enough to be suspended.
+Silica dust is often produced by working on materials that are made of substances such as tiles, rock, concrete, bricks, and other types of stone.
+When these are ground down or sanded, flakes of silica dust are thrown into the air, when can be fine enough to remain suspended in the air.
 When this suspension is inhaled, the silica can get lodged in the respiratory system and cause a condition known as silicosis.
-The new regulation includes a reduced exposure limit from 250 ug/m3 in an eight hour TWA (time weighted average) to 50 ug/m3.
+A new regulation includes a reduced exposure limit from 250 ug/m3 in an eight-hour TWA (time weighted average) to 50 ug/m3.

 Because of the immediate danger posed by silica dust, it is important to implement a filtration system that will work to pull the dust away and catch it before it can be inhaled.

 What Kinds of Filters Can Be Used to Trap Silica Dust?